 2-3 TBSP. of organic Safflower Oil (Carthamus tinctorius)

 3 drops Black Pepper (Piper nigrum) essential oil

 3 drops Ginger (Zingiber officinale) essential oil

-Apply 2-3 times a week in the dry shower, before you turn the water on.
-Apply a small amount at a time with long smooth movements along the natural lymphatic flow, towards the heart.
+Apply 2-3 times weekly in the dry shower before turning the water on.
+Apply a small amount at a time with long smooth movements along the natural lymphatic flow toward the heart.